gredler/test-fs/README.md

 file system attributes and services.
 These `Path`s can then be used to read from and write to the associated file system, using the [Files](http://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html) utility class.

-If you provide your file-dependent code with a `FileSystem` instance through which to interact with files, you remove this implicit global state, and open the door to the possibility of using one `FileSystem` at runtime and a different `FileSystem` during testing.
+If you provide your file-dependent code with a `FileSystem` instance through which to interact with the file system, you remove this implicit global state, and open the door to the possibility of using one `FileSystem` at runtime and a different `FileSystem` during testing.
 But what `FileSystem` should you use during testing?

 One option is Google's [Jimfs](https://github.com/google/jimfs), an in-memory `FileSystem` implementation that allows you to create a virtual file system according to your test needs.
 Jimfs is fast and powerful, but can require a significant amount of boilerplate code to set up (and shut down) correctly.
+It also [doesn't support](https://github.com/google/jimfs#whats-supported) some important features like file permissions.

-TestFS is another alternative, and takes a slightly different approach: rather than providing a custom file system that needs to be set up from scratch and then cleaned up after your test(s), it's a thin wrapper around [the default file system](http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystems.html#getDefault%28%29), with extra functionality that allows you to selectively hide files or add simulated files.
+TestFS is another alternative, and takes a slightly different approach: rather than providing a custom file system that needs to be set up from scratch and then cleaned up after your test(s), it's a thin wrapper around [the default file system](http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystems.html#getDefault%28%29), with extra functionality that allows you to selectively hide files, add simulated files, or simulate different permissions on existing files.
 This alternative approach, which allows you to start with the default file system and then tweak its behavior without modifying the actual file system, may in some cases be a better fit than the Jimfs approach of starting with a blank slate.

 As an example, take the following application code: